aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 22Jun18
+Today I finished the final exercise in the final chapter for LaunchCode.
+I will continue on this path, but what a hard earned success.

 ## 21Jun18
 Unfortunately, I cannot find the exercises for Section 16, therefore I had to redo them all today.
 I started on the exercises for Section 17 today also.
 Frustrating, but probably happens in the real world, too.